baconcheese113/futuristic-example/README.md

 ## Development server

-Run `npx nx serve client` for a FE dev server.
+Run `npx nx generate-schema client` to use codegen to generate types from tsx queries Run `npx nx serve client` for a FE dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 Run `npx nx prisma-generate apollo` to generate prisma/pothos types